Recent medical cases

 There are legal implications of all care and treatment decisions, consent to treatment, and breaches of duty or confidentiality, particularly where patients are vulnerable or unable to make, or to communicate, their own decisions.

-If you need advice about any aspect of medical law, or representation in Court or at a Mediation please contact one of the Clerks to Charles Cooper for an initial, informal chat.
+If you need advice about any aspect of medical law, or representation for your clients in Court or at a Mediation please contact one of the Clerks to Charles Cooper for an initial, informal chat.

 Areas of Law